AdobeDocs/commerce-merchant-services.en/help/data-connection/handle-privacy-request.md

 Privacy Service supports two types of requests: **data access** and **data deletion**.

+>[!NOTE]
+>
+>This article only covers how to make privacy requests for [!DNL Commerce].
+If you also plan to make privacy requests for the Platform data lake, refer to this [guide](https://experienceleague.adobe.com/en/docs/experience-platform/catalog/privacy) in addition to this article.
+For Real-Time Customer Profile, please refer to this [guide](https://experienceleague.adobe.com/en/docs/experience-platform/profile/privacy) and for Identity Service, please refer to this [guide](https://experienceleague.adobe.com/en/docs/experience-platform/identity/privacy).
+For delete and access requests you need to call these individual systems to make sure the requests are handled by each of them.
+Making a privacy request to [!DNL Commerce] will not remove data from all these systems.

 ## Data access

 For **access requests**, specify "Commerce Data for Marketing" from the UI (or `commerceMarketingData` as a product code in the API).

 ## Data deletion

-For deletion requests, Privacy Service deletes all [!DNL Commerce] data stored in Experience Platform for marketing purposes, meaning profiles and orders of data subjects are no longer sent to Adobe marketing applications for use in campaigns and customer journeys.
+For deletion requests, Privacy Service deletes [!DNL Commerce] data stored in Commerce SaaS services for marketing purposes, meaning profiles and orders of data subjects are no longer sent to Adobe marketing applications for use in campaigns and customer journeys.
 However, Privacy Service does not delete data in the [!DNL Commerce] application, as it may still be needed for merchant transactional needs.
 Merchants are responsible for any data deletion/access requests in the [!DNL Commerce] application.
 See [Shared responsibility security and operational model](https://experienceleague.adobe.com/en/docs/commerce-operations/security-and-compliance/shared-responsibility) to learn more.

 [!DNL Commerce] will notify merchants about deletion requests by sending them information for data subjects requesting deletion of certain data.